-The Sargent Shriver International Global Messengers represented the Special Olympics (SO) global movement in such an inspiring way.
-These athletes embraced their leadership roles and made sure to get their empowering messages across various audiences.
-It is important to point out that the SSIGM participation in the 2019 World Games was unlike any other.
-They took part in a total of 65 speaking engagements, most of which were with minimal talking points and limited scripted speeches.
+The Sargent Shriver International Global Messengers represent the Special Olympics global movement in an inspiring way.
+These athletes embrace their leadership roles and ensure to get their empowering messages across to various audiences.

 During the Games, you could find many of the SSIGMs emceeing certain events.
 Ian Harper and Emanuelle de Souza were the official emcees of the Founder’s Reception in honor of Eunice Kennedy Shriver.
 During the Global Youth Leadership Summit at New York University Abu Dhabi, a total of 6 SSIGMs hosted the morning sessions to kick off each day with reflection from the Summit participants.
 The Global Inclusive Health Forum was co-emceed by Renee Manfredi and Nyasha Derera.
 During the Young Athletes demonstration, Brina Maxino and Daniel Smrokowski also co-emceed alongside a well-known UAE radio personality.
 Ian Harper was also the co-emcee of the Motor Activity Training Program (MATP), alongside Senior Manager of Global Youth Engagement, Meghan Hussey.
 Having the SSIGMs emcee these events was a great representation of the athlete leadership program and highlighted the speaking skills of this great group of athlete leaders!